pereirajose3/Understanding-the-Relationship-Between-CHPPD-and-SHMI-Indicator-in-English-Hospitals/README.md

 - SHMI (Summary Hospital-level Mortality Indicator) – NHS England / NHS Digital publication

 This repository does **not** include raw data files by default (depending on your choice).
-If you want full reproducibility, you can either:
-1) download the datasets manually (recommended for transparency), or
+If you want full reproducibility, you can download the datasets manually (recommended for transparency)
-2) add a data-download script if your repo supports it.